hendriks73/jipes/src/site/markdown/index.md

 can be found in the *audio* specific sub-package of the library, while many useful functions for processing data arrays are offered in the *math* sub-package.

-Even though Jipes is written in and for Java, an object-oriented language, it borrows some functional concepts.
+Even though Jipes is written in and for Java 6, an object-oriented language, it borrows some functional concepts.
 One of the key interfaces in Jipes is that of the [MapFunction](apidocs/com/tagtraum/jipes/math/MapFunction.html).
 It does what you might suspect - it maps some sort of data into other data of the same type.
 This principle is useful for example for a simple filter or mapping